fluhus/prices/CONTRIBUTION.md

 ### Back End (Go Language)

-1. Help with adding more scrapers as new chains join.
+1. Adding more scrapers as new chains join.
 2. Help with maintaining the database, scraping and parsing routines.

 Recommended Background